List of Hetalia: Axis Powers characters: Belarus and Ukraine

 Ukraine and Belarus are Russia's sisters who cause him deep sadness.
 Ukraine (ウクライナ, Ukuraina) is Russia's older sister who gave him the scarf he now wears.
 She is described by her brother as being very warm-hearted and motherly, having taken care of him and Belarus when they were little.
 Ukraine also shows maternal tendencies to other ex-Soviets, Poland, and to characters outside her family as well.
-Russia also notes that she's a bit of a crybaby and her heart is too big, making her an easy target.
-She desires to make friends in the West after her independence, but it appears she's struggling.
+Russia also notes that she is a bit of a crybaby and her heart is too big, making her an easy target.
+She desires to make friends in the West after her independence, but it appears she is struggling.
 She is very poor and often cannot afford to pay her gas and oil bills to Russia.
 She also has large breasts that represent her country's farmland, which causes her constant back pain.
 In the anime, they have their own sound effects.
 It is later stated in volume 3 notes and her volume 4 profile that despite her crybaby appearance, she is also a "fearsome" older sister and can stand her ground.
 The Sealand and Latvia desktop mascot reveals that Ukraine is known for her surreal "guro" horror games.
 Ukraine is voiced by Yuki Masuda in Japanese and Lydia Mackay in English.
 Belarus (ベラルーシ, Berarūshi) is Russia's younger sister who wears an old fashioned dress, is deeply in love with Russia and constantly tries to get him to marry her.
 Russia, however, finds her terrifying when she does this and thus tries to avoid her, though they have been seen interacting normally.
 She gets severely jealous of other nations if they are near Russia and will usually scare other nations off, though recently she seems to be trying to encourage others to ally with him.
 Lithuania has a crush on her, but she appears to hate him and the one time they went on a date, she broke his fingers, which Lithuania ignored; both of their behavior shocked Poland.
 Belarus is voiced by Urara Takano in Japanese and Monica Rial in English.